Part of our Best Pubs in London microsite. See if we've included your local.

-We remember when this place was a proper old-fashioned bloke's pub.
-It's not hard... the Coach and Horses only closed at the end of 2013.
+We remember when this place was a proper old-fashioned bloke's pub called the Coach and Horses.
+That closed at the end of 2013.
 In its place, we find this bang-on-trend craft ale bar from the Pubs of Distinction mini-chain.
-You might know them from such previous works as Old Red Cow in Farringdon and Dean Swift in Shad Thames.
+You might know them from such works as Old Red Cow in Farringdon and Dean Swift in Shad Thames.

-Hack and Hop is cut from the same cloth as its siblings, with more ales than the typical stomach might handle in one sitting — 12 were listed on the beer board on our most recent visit.
-These can be grabbed in standard measures, or try the dinky 1/3 pints for powerful concoctions like the 7.3% Weird Beard Five O'Clock Shadow (yes, really).
-More options, should you need them, are bottled in the fridge.
-We can see why the this place describes itself as 'a delicatessen of beer'.
+Hack and Hop is cut from the same cloth as its siblings, with more ales than the typical stomach might handle in one sitting — 12 were listed on the beer board.
+These can be grabbed in standard measures, or try the dinky 1/3 pints for powerful concoctions.
+While not quite in the same league as a Craft Beer Co or BrewDog, we still recckon this place has a wider selection than anywhere else in Fleet Street.

 Decor is sparse, with white walls and dark wooden furniture.
 In place of art, we clock a selection of big newspaper headlines from the 20th century: "Man walks on Moon", "Death of John Lennon", "Berlin Wall Falls".
 Well, we are on Fleet Street.
 The downstairs bar is fairly small, but there's an equivalent space upstairs if things are getting cramped.

 A welcome addition to an area more often associated with classic ye olde pubs.